2008 IndyCar Series

 The 2008 IndyCar Series was the 13th season of the IndyCar Series.
 It was the 97th recognized season of top-level American open wheel racing.
-On February 26, 2008, the managements of Indy Racing League and Champ Car came to an agreement to become a single entity, ending a twelve-year split and resulting in the cancellation of the 2008 Champ Car World Series.
+It began on March 29, 2008, and ended on September 7 after 17 point-scoring races, plus a non-championship event on October 26.

-The first race was held March 29, at Homestead-Miami Speedway.
-The premier event was the 92nd Indianapolis 500 on May 25.
-All races were televised on ABC, ESPN, ESPN2, or ESPN Classic.
-All IndyCar Series broadcasts continued to use the Side-By-Side format in their first year of HD broadcasts.
-Races were also broadcast on the IMS Radio Network and XM for the radios.
+The season was historically significant, as IndyCar became the single major open wheel racing series in the United States.
+After 12 years of direct competition, the managements of Indy Racing League and Champ Car announced an agreement to become a single entity in February, which led to the cancellation of the 2008 Champ Car World Series.
+A number of teams, drivers and race events joined the series, bolstering numbers and signalling a new era for open wheel racing in the United States after years of sporting and financial hardship.

-Scott Dixon driving for Chip Ganassi Racing won the first unified title for 13 years after completing the IndyCar–Indy 500 double.
-Dixon took six victories over the course of the season but had to fend off a consistent championship challenge from Hélio Castroneves until the final round at Chicagoland Speedway.
+Scott Dixon, driving for Chip Ganassi Racing, achieved his second championship and the first 'unified' title by winning six races, including his first victory at the Indianapolis 500, becoming the third driver in a row to complete the IndyCar–Indy 500 double in the same season.
+Hideki Mutoh, driving for Andretti Green Racing, won Rookie of the Year honors.

-Series news
+Background and series news

 Unification with Champ Car

-On January 23, 2008, Robin Miller reported that Tony George had offered to Champ Car management a proposal that included free cars and engine leases to Champ Car teams willing to run the entire 2008 IndyCar Series schedule in exchange for adding Champ Car's dates at Long Beach, Toronto, Edmonton, Mexico City, and Australia to the IndyCar Series schedule, effectively reuniting American open wheel racing.
+On January 23, 2008, Robin Miller reported that Tony George had offered to Champ Car management a proposal that included free cars and engine leases to Champ Car teams willing to run the entire 2008 IndyCar Series schedule in exchange for adding Champ Car's dates at Long Beach, Toronto, Edmonton, Mexico City, and Australia to the IndyCar Series schedule, effectively uniting American open wheel racing.
 The offer was initially made in November 2007.
 On February 10, 2008, Tony George, along with IRL representatives Terry Angstadt and Brian Barnhart, plus former Honda executive Robert Clarke, traveled to Japan to discuss moving the Indy Japan 300 at Twin Ring Motegi.
-Moving that race, or postponing it, would be required in order to accommodate the Long Beach Grand Prix, which is scheduled for the same weekend.
+Moving that race, or postponing it, would be required in order to accommodate the Long Beach Grand Prix, which was scheduled for the same weekend.
 Optimism following the meeting was high.

-On February 19, 2008, Robin Miller reported on SPEED and Curt Cavin blogged on IndyStar.com that the managements of Indy Racing League and Champ Car have come to an agreement to become one entity.
-The move would effectively end a 12-year split and reunite American Open Wheel racing.
-Meanwhile, Brian Barnhart announced that Tony George is negotiating the unification, and an inventory of available IndyCar chassis and equipment for the Champ Car teams is underway.
+On February 19, 2008, Robin Miller reported on SPEED and Curt Cavin blogged on IndyStar.com that the managements of Indy Racing League and Champ Car had come to an agreement to become one entity.
+The move would effectively end a 12-year split and unite American Open Wheel racing.
+Meanwhile, Brian Barnhart announced that Tony George was negotiating the unification, and an inventory of available IndyCar chassis and equipment for the Champ Car teams was underway.
 On February 22, Cavin initially reported that no deal had been reached between the IRL and CCWS in a lengthy dinner meeting between George and CCWS president Kevin Kalkhoven the previous evening.
-Later in the day, however, it was reported that the merger deal had been completed, confirmed by George, and that it would be formally announced at a press conference the following week.
+Later in the day, however, the unification agreement was finally announced by IndyCar, with final details being provided in a press conference on February 27.